Your search to understand a stock option chain ends today! This lesson will walk you through a step-by-step process of understanding option chains.

 Open Interest (Open Int)

 This column lists the total number of option contracts still outstanding.
 These are contracts that have not been exercised, closed, or expired.
 The higher the open interest, the easier it will be to buy or sell the stock option because it means a great deal of traders are trading this stock option.

 In the previous lesson you performed stock trend analysis to find trades.
 Let's pretend you found a potential trade.
 You then look over the option chain and pre-select the option you're going to buy or sell.

 When you are looking at the stock option chain there are 7 factors that will affect what stock option you choose:

-In the next lesson you'll see how all of this plays out in a real trade.
+Later in the course you'll see how all of this plays out in a real trade.

 Module 1: Option Basics

 Module 2: Option Value